vetscience/Assemblosis/README.md

 conda install udocker==1.1.1
 ```

-Follow installation guidelines given for the programs cwltool and galaxy-lib in their web-sites or use pip:
+Follow installation guidelines given for the programs cwltool, galaxy-lib and nodejs in their web-sites or use pip and conda:
 ```
 pip install galaxy-lib==18.5.7
-pip install cwltool==v1.0.20180403145700
+conda install -c conda-forge nodejs==10.4.1 pip install cwltool==v1.0.20180403145700
 ```

-For cwltool, apply following fix in the file ~/miniconda3/.../site-packages/cwltool/job.py
+For cwltool, apply following fix in the file ~/miniconda3/lib/python2.7/site-packages/cwltool/job.py
 ```
 471,473c471,472
 <         if env != None: # This is the fix